Vishaka2502/CSC591_ASE_Assign_1/HW4/docs/report.md

 The second person we interviewed differentiated between phones on attributes such as ProcessingSpeed, CameraQuality, NetworkReception, BatteryCapacity, Storage etc.
 They chose attributes that cover major popular demands of the Users using high price range smartphones.

-The third person we interviewed differentiated between phones on attributes ...
+The third person we interviewed differentiated between phones on attributes such as CameraPerformance, Weight, RefreshRate, BatteryChargingSpeed, ProcessorCapacity and SoftwareUpdatesDelivery.
+They chose attributes that cover primary user funcitonalities across the flagship/premium phones of different brands.

 ## Observation: